 - If you have young kids.
+We’re usually the family that will insist that you can take your kids on pretty much any journey but this one was a fail.
 You will remember the magic of a road trip of this calibre but chances are your kids won’t.
-Our girls, 8 and 6 years old and both seasoned travelers, they were clearly bored.
+Our girls, 8 and 6 years old and both seasoned travelers, were clearly bored.
 Yes, the rain prevented us from making stops and yes, they got sick.
-But even beforehand I could tell that they were not amused by the outlook of spending most of the day in the car.
+But even beforehand I could tell that they were not amused by the outlook of spending most of the vacation day in the car.
 Consider that when adding this Maui activity to your schedule.
-There are plenty of other sights on the Valley Isle that don’t require such an intensive journey.
+There are plenty of other things to do in the Valley Isle that don’t require such an intensive journey.

 - If you suffer from motion sickness.
 That’s an obvious one.
 On the other hand, there’s a first time for everything.
 Our kids never got car sick before this trip, like never-ever.
 But their stomach was no match for this road.

 - If you’re a nervous driver.
 The Hana highway will put your patience and driving skills to the test.
 Minimizing the time spent in the car is not an option, you have to go with the flow.

 - If you hate the outlook of having to do this challenging drive a second time.
 The excitement of hitting the road will be long gone by the time you’ll be returning.
 Plus, you’ll be tired from the activities that day and the focus it took to complete the drive the first time.

 - If you plan on visiting the Big Island.
 See the ‘Best Road to Hana alternatives’ paragraph.